Surgical Periodontal Treatment

 Want an appointment?

-Your Periodontist has measured the depth of your periodontal pocket(s), and access flap surgery procedure has been recommended because you have pockets that are too deep to clean effectively without direct access to the root surfaces of your teeth.
+Your Periodontist has measured the depth of your periodontal pocket(s), and has recommended surgical periodontal treatment, specifically an access flap surgery, because you have pockets that are too deep to clean effectively without direct access to the root surfaces of your teeth.

 During this procedure your Periodontist lifts up the gum tissue and removes the disease-causing bacteria before stitching the gum tissue into place.
 This allows the gum tissue to reattach, and for you to keep your teeth.
 Your teeth may increase in sensitivity for a while after the procedure.
 Keeping the benefits of this treatment will depend on you performing excellent home care, and long-term periodontal maintenance with your Periodontist and their team of specialist trained oral hygienists at ‘The Periodontists’.